Josephina Kalleo

-Josephina Kalleo (1920 – 1993) was a visual artist from Nain, Newfoundland and Labrador, known for her colorful drawings of traditional Inuit life and for her book Taipsumane: A Collection of Labrador Stories (1984).
+Josephina Kalleo (1920 – 1993) was an Inuk visual artist from Nain, Newfoundland and Labrador, known for her colorful drawings of traditional Inuit life and for her book Taipsumane: A Collection of Labrador Stories (1984).

 Biography

 Kalleo was born in Nain in 1920, and educated at the Moravian Mission there.
 She began drawing in her sixties, after raising five children.
 She became interested in recording her experiences while working at the Torng'sok Cultural Centre in Nain, where her job involved transcribing tapes of spoken Inuktitut.
 Using felt-tip markers, she drew vibrant, detailed scenes of Labrador Inuit life, documenting activities such as hunting and fishing, berry picking, marriage, and Christmas preparations.
 She drew on paper, and attached her drawings to standard-issue office file folders.

 Kalleo's drawings have been included in exhibitions including North and South: Tradition, Invention and Intervention in Labrador (2002, The Rooms), and SakKijâjuk: Art and Craft from Nunatsiavut (2017, curated by Heather Igloliorte).